JeffersonLab/clas12alignment/dc/README.md

     r3_cz:  0.0268 ± 0.0138 (-0.0138 - 0.0138)
   ```
   A good fit should have status set to true, indicating minuit converged.
 * The fitted misalignment constants from the current analysis, the final constants obtained as the sum of this and previous iteration, and the pre-existing constants to compare to.
-The second of this table is the one to be loaded into the sqlite file for testing or for proceeding with a subsequent iteration.
+The second of this table is the one to be loaded into the Sqlite file for testing or for proceeding with a subsequent iteration.

-#### Loading alignment constants to sqlite/CCDB
+#### Loading alignment constants to Sqlite/CCDB
-The final constants can be loaded to a new variation in the sqlite file for testing purposes or to proceed with a new iteration.
+The final constants can be loaded to a new variation in the Sqlite file for testing purposes or to proceed with a new iteration.
 The constants should be loaded to CCDB only when really finalized and vetted.
-To load them to sqlite:
+To load them to Sqlite:
-* Create a new variation using *rga_fall2018* as a parent to inherit the correct geometry for all other detectors:
+* Create a new variation using nominal variation chosen above as a parent to inherit the correct geometry for all other detectors.
+For example:
   ```
-  ccdb -c sqlite:///path-to-sqlite-file mkvar variation_name -p rga_fall2018
+  ccdb -c sqlite:///path-to-sqlite-file mkvar variation_name -p nominal
   ```
   choosing a suitable name for the variation.
-Note that only strings containing letters, numbers, and/or _ will be allowed for the varaition name.
+Note that only strings containing letters, numbers, and/or _ will be allowed for the variation name.
 * Create a text file with the constants from this analysis.
 	* This can be done by simply copying the "Final alignment parameters in CCDB format" table that results from running the alignment program and pasting this into a txt file.
 * Load the constants: